 4. Discount Codes to Stimulate Direct Bookings

 Although a price parity strategy may prohibit some pricing incentives that can stimulate direct bookings, one highly effective strategy involves using discount codes to encourage future direct bookings.
-According to the Digital Hotel Operations Study by H2c, around one-third of hotel bookings made are now coming via direct booking channels.
+According to the Digital Hotel Operations Study by H2c, around one-third of hotel bookings are now made via direct booking channels.

 So, when a guest visits your hotel or property after booking through a third party, you could offer them a discount code for any future direct bookings they make with you.
 This has the dual benefit of encouraging repeat business and allowing them to book directly if they opt to stay in your hotel again.